bchisholm08/bchisholm08/README.md

 Hello!
-My name is Brady, and I'm an undergraduate at University of Minnesota, Twin-Cities.
+My name is Brady, and I'm an undergraduate student at University of Minnesota, Twin-Cities.
 I am a Psychology major, with a Computer Science minor.

 Currently working in the Auditory Perception and Cognition Lab with Professor Andrew Oxenham, working on research related to speech and listening effort.